razvanstanga/bb-8-esp8266-arduino/README.md

-# BB-8 ESP8266/TouchOSC/Arduino WiFI Robot Remote Control
+# BB-8 ESP8266/TouchOSC/Arduino WiFi Robot Remote Control

 ## Use your existing smartphone/tablet to control a a robot like BB-8 with TouchOSC.